public-ui/kolibri/KNOWN_ISSUES.md

 KolSelect is using native HTML `<select>`.

 When using KolSelect with the `multiple` property, the native HTML `<select>` may cause problems with screen readers.
 Often the entire selection is not read out, but only the last one.
+Therefore, the KolSelect has no full accessibility.